Azure/cloud-scale-data-for-devs-guide/docs/intro-cosmos.md

 ### Session consistency

 *Session* is the mid-grade consistency offered in Azure Cosmos DB.
 It builds on top of *consistent prefix* consistency and offers monotonic reads and writes, read-your-writes, and write-follow-reads. *Session* is the default consistency level.
-If the user writes something, their updated item is guaranteed to be read.
+It guarantees that the updated item will be read if the user writes something.

 ### Bounded Staleness consistency